top of page

 In New England and New York, weather can turn fast.
 Always check the forecast before your hike, and have a Plan B trail ready in case of storms or closures.

-Before heading out, make sure you’ve also checked:
+Before heading out, make sure you know:

 Always download the route on AllTrails or a GPS app before you go.
 But most importantly, bring a printed map.
 A paper backup never loses signal.